 6. Delve Into Your Family History

-Your boxes of priceless photo albums, home videos can be another great influence on your choice of name.
+Your boxes of priceless photo albums, and home videos can be another great influence on your choice of name.

 Perhaps your home could be named after the first ancestor that landed in Canada.
-Or maybe you could choose the flight (or boat) that ancestor arrived in!
+Or maybe you could choose the flight (or boat) that an ancestor arrived in!

 7. The Answer Might Exist in Humor